What Is Commercial Banking?

 Commercial banking refers to products or services specifically designed for businesses.
 Commercial banks may also work with consumers, but they have the ability to help businesses manage their money and keep operating.

 Commercial banks can help small businesses as well as large enterprises.
 If you run a small business, even as a sole proprietor, it’s a good idea to use a business checking account to keep your finances separate.

 Note that business accounts do not enjoy the same consumer protection as most personal accounts.

 What do Banks do for Businesses?

-Basic accounts: businesses, just like individuals, need checking and savings accounts.
+- Basic accounts: Businesses, just like individuals, need checking and savings accounts.
 Checking accounts are used to pay suppliers and employees, and savings accounts can hold cash reserves.

+- Lock box services: If businesses need to efficiently handle payments in large volumes, lock boxes can help.
 Customers mail payments to nearby locations, and a bank gets the funds into the business’ account.

-Payment and transaction processing: unlike individuals, businesses need to accept payments from customers in a variety of ways.
+- Payment and transaction processing: Unlike individuals, businesses need to accept payments from customers in a variety of ways.
 Customers like to pay with credit cards, electronic checks, and even paper checks.
-Banks help make this happen and can also help businesses lower their risks.
+Banks help make this happen and also can help businesses lower their risks.

-Investment Banking: most commercial banks focus on the day-to-day activities of businesses.
+- Investment Banking: Most commercial banks focus on the day-to-day activities of businesses.
 Investment banks, on the other hand, help with less-frequent major financial transactions.
 For example, if a business wants to “go public” or sell a large amount of debt to fund expansion, an investment bank will help.
 In some cases, the same bank acts as the commercial and investment bank for a business.